mattjhayes/docs-python2readthedocs/docs/source/code-doc.rst

 Right.
 It's failing because colouredlogs module isn't installed in Read the Docs.

 There are a couple of ways to fix this if it is a problem.
+The first one is
+preferable:

 Fixing Missing Imports with virtualenv
 ======================================

-In this fix, we tell ReadtheDocs to install module dependancies via pip in a virtual environment, and then run Sphinx autodoc.
+In this fix, we tell ReadtheDocs to install module dependencies via pip in a virtual environment, and then run Sphinx autodoc.

 Enable virtualenv in Read the Docs